D3V-D/fighting-game/README.md

 - Cannot walk through sides of the game
 - Game is *more* responsive.
 Instead of 1024 x 576, now fullscreen.
 (Still, recommended to have a similar ratio).
 - Added music
+- Play again and back to menu buttons
+- Controls section in menu